Consensus-Free Spreadsheet Integration: Ologs and Spreadsheets

 formalizes a fragment of the MASP sheet in Figure~\ref{fig:originalMASP}.
 In contrast, this paper's method is based on leveraging the typical, natural decomposition of most sheets into smaller tables into order to provide additional semantics (sorts and symbols and equations).
 First, we define a notion of {\it categorical normal form} for a sheet, from~\cite{DBLP:journals/iandc/Spivak12}.
 Then we define translations to/from olog sheets in this normal form.
 A spreadsheet is in this form when:

 \begin{itemize} \item the sheet is composed entirely of rectangular sub-tables, each with a name, a set of named columns, and a distinguished ``primary key'' column.
-The cells in the primary key column are called the row-ids of t and semantically row-ids are meaningless identifiers, not data; \item for every column c of a table t there is either some table t' such that the value in each cell of c refers to some row-id of t' (in which case we say that c is a ``foreign key'' column from t to t'; or column c of table t is a ``pure data'' / ``value'' column of t with values in some non-row-id type such as Float. \end{itemize}
+The cells in the primary key column are called the row-ids of t and semantically row-ids are meaningless identifiers, not data; \item for every column $c$ of a table $t$ there is either some table $t'$ such that the value in each cell of $c$ refers to some row-id of $t'$ (in which case we say that $c$ is a ``foreign key'' column from $t$ to $t'$; or column $c$ of table $t$ is a ``pure data'' / ``value'' column of $t$ with values in some non-row-id type such as Float. \end{itemize}

 Of course, most spreadsheets are not in categorical normal form to begin with.
 Fortunately, we have found that human subject matter experts (not computer scientists) can rapidly and accurately create new spreadsheet tabs that are in the above form and that reference back into the original sheets.
 These new tabs provide an auditable ``olog view'' of the original sheet, and heuristic methods to automatically generate these olog tabs are a subject of current work.
-In our case study, two engineers (Brandon and James) both independently created olog tabs from the government-provided MASP calculation spreadsheet shown in Figure~\ref{fig:originalMASP}.
-In practice, each engineer may start with a different spreadsheet, but the olog views of the two engineers for this one government sheet are so different that for the purposes of this paper there's no difference between starting from one sheet or two-- what matters is starting from two different ologs.
+In our case study, two engineers (paper co-authors Brandon and James) both independently created olog tabs from the government-provided MASP calculation spreadsheet shown in Figure~\ref{fig:originalMASP}.
+In practice, each engineer may start with a different spreadsheet, but the olog views of the two engineers for this one government sheet are so different that for the purposes of this paper there is no difference between starting from one sheet or two: what matters is starting from two different ologs.

 {\bf Remark.} In this paper we will always be working with spreadsheets that correspond to models in the sense of logic~\cite{schultz_wisnesky_2017}, but the CQL software that we are using~\cite{cql} allows us to work with ``presentations'' of spreadsheets (those that are missing values in foreign key columns; missing values in data columns don't matter here) by automatically constructing initial models of equational theories for us.